IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Full Reindex
 -------------

 There are two ways to perform a full reindex of the Dataverse installation search index.
 Starting with a "clear" ensures a completely clean index but involves downtime.
-Reindexing in place doesn't involve downtime but does not ensure a completely clean index.
+Reindexing in place doesn't involve downtime but does not ensure a completely clean index (e.g. stale entries from destroyed datasets can remain in the index).

 Clear and Reindex
 +++++++++++++++++